kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### Risks and Mitigations

 1. Backward compatibility: When Pod.Spec.Containers[i].Resources becomes
-   representative of desired state, and Pod's true resource allocations are tracked in Pod.Status.ContainerStatuses[i].AllocatedResources, applications that query PodSpec and rely on Resources in PodSpec to determine resource allocations will see values that may not represent actual allocations.
+   representative of desired state, and Pod's actual resource configurations are tracked in Pod.Status.ContainerStatuses[i].Resources, applications that query PodSpec and rely on Resources in PodSpec to determine resource configurations will see values that may not represent actual configurations.
 As a mitigation, this change needs to be documented and highlighted in the release notes, and in top-level Kubernetes documents.
 1. Resizing memory lower: Lowering cgroup memory limits may not work as pages could be in use, and approaches such as setting limit near current usage may be required.
 This issue needs further investigation.
-1. Older client versions: Previous versions of clients that are unaware of the new AllocatedResources and ResizePolicy fields would set them to nil.
-To keep compatibility, PodResourceAllocation admission controller mutates such an update by copying non-nil values from the old Pod to current Pod.

 ## Design Details